mcfnord/rml/src/openmic.md

 the psueodoanonymous lampooning of the naked emporer.
 It took a long time to get a style, and styles changed.

+# Autism

+I only recently learned I have some autistic traits.
+One thing I often do is get attached to a plan, and carry it out.
+I helped choose who runs a hugely powerful system of human slavery called the county.
+I think I'm correctly apphauled by the treatment of one woman in state custody, because I myself have been there.
+As a sort of contact burn, I translated feelings about my life and family into feelings about who runs the county legal regime.
+Furthermore, I often felt that I myself was uniquely and perhaps exclusively qualified to undo the prosecutor's massive PR operation.
+This dialog within me hardened my willingness to use a full, robust presentation of autistic skill.
+It was, after all, my superpower.

 # His "campaign"

+Matters in my personal life prompted me to write a robust palette of internet tools.
+I used these tools to run modestly successful information campaigns.
+Using simple tools, I was able to craft a comment or post that included a link with a proper URL to my server.
+Fundamentally simple tools but I'd say I had a spectrum of them, so I could reach people.
+And I clearly did.
+I would watch my server logs closely, which is not fun or informmative, except when something interesting happens.
+I tried using these tools so
-I had a palatte of tools.
-I could make a link to a document.
-I could toss it in a comment.
-So misinformation could be confronted immediately, where it lives.
-After my adversary lost the primary, he mass emailed a link to a false and insane rant a local goon had written.
+misinformation could be confronted immediately, where it lives, and cleanly.

+After the incumbant lost the primary, he mass emailed a link to a false and insane rant a local goon had written.
 The local website, Tacoma Weekly, kind of prints anything.
 Since my comment on his rant had a link, I saw traffic spike.
 Six hurs later, the owner of the Tacoma Weekly took the campaign down.
-Later, in response to the use of disinformation, members of the Tacoma City Council quietly informed my adversary that he couldn't engage in that kind of campaigning if he wished to keep their endorsement.
+Later, in response to the use of disinformation, members of the Tacoma City Council quietly informed the incumbant that he couldn't engage in that kind of campaigning if he wished to keep their endorsement.
 He fairly noted that left him few options, because his actual record had such serious concerns.

-## Wikipedia

-I evoked a doxing.

-As recently as December, I was doxed on the platform.
-The violator took pains to spell out my name, including my middle initial.
+# Nuts and bolts

+Perhaps I'd love a vague but emotionally expressive show for you.
+My feelings motivated what I'm going to tell you, but this is a nuts and bolts presentation.
+It was an unusual experience where I played a part only I could play.
+But maybe I have some tips and conclusions that can empower you.

+# Where’s my head at?

+After my partner died, I was completely broken.
+But I had a vision.
+And maybe after 5 years, I'm halfway to my vision.
+I won't explain now what the whole vision is, but I will tell you some design principles.
+I used to be one kind of cyborg, and set out to be another kind.
+I knew some changes could make me much more powerful.

+## Find strength in what others may see as weaknesses

+It's a long damn story, but in 2003, i started working while laying flat.
+It's not simple.
+I basically want to use computers in a way none of them are designed to support.
+I need to make tablets and monitors float over my face while I lay flat.
+I solved this problem with off-the-shelf parts and lots of trial and error.
+The consequence is: Even as I drift off to sleep, I'm exposed to that thing I call My Platform.
+At home I found a breakthrough in 2017, a children's swing made from 4x4's, with clamps, bars, and magnets to hold tablets and phones right above my laying body, where my hands can reach and eyes can see them.

 ## Bigger stick